 Active Failover/Hot Standby model (limited to a single subnet)

-The Sippy Standby license can be configured to provide Active Failover (Hot Standby) for service continuity.
+The Sippy Standby server can be configured to provide Active Failover (Hot Standby) for service continuity.
 The main difference of the active failover in comparison to a passive one is that it is a fully automatic process of services (service IP/Database/services) that is relocated onto a Standby server when the Primary server is down or is deemed temporarily unavailable.

 When a failover from Primary to Standby server occurs, the system drops the replication to make the Standby server independent and is readied for normal calls processing.
 Due to this fact, the reverse (from Standby to Primary) replication should be reconfigured from scratch when the Primary server is finally up and ready to resume traffic processing.
 When the Primary becomes available after a crash, all changes from the standby server should be copied back to the Primary server, otherwise, those changes would be lost.